AkhilP9182/EVA5---Extensive-Vision-AI/S8/README.md

 *   No. of Parameters (same as in original ResNet18): **11,173,962**

 # **Files:**
-*   **resnet.py**     : The main resnet model file [[source](https://github.com/kuangliu/pytorch-cifar/blob/master/models/resnet.py "pytorch-cifar-resnet18")] which contains the ResNet18 class imported into the main S8.ipynb file while training/testing
+*   **resnet.py**     : The main ResNet model file [[source](https://github.com/kuangliu/pytorch-cifar/blob/master/models/resnet.py "pytorch-cifar-resnet18")] which contains the ResNet18 class imported into the main S8.ipynb file while training/testing
 *   **utilities.py**  : Functions for loading datasets, making train/test loaders, plotting images and loss/accuracy, getting mean and standard deviation of data, etc.
 *   **train_test.py** : Functions which can be called for training and testing the model.
 *   **config.py**     : Parameter presets, static variable values which are called throughout the code - required for running the various blocks in the main S8.ipynb file.